wdtaylor30/wdtaylor30.github.io/_pages/about.md

 Hello!
 I am a senior at the University of North Carolina at Chapel Hill.
 I am working toward a Bachelor of Science in Computer Science and a Bachelor of Arts in Political Science.
 My primary areas of focus are criminal justice and formal, quantitative, and computational methods.

-I currently work as an Undergraduate Research Assistant at the UNC School of Government's [Criminal Justice Innovation Lab](https://cjil.sog.unc.edu/).
+I currently work as an Undergraduate Research Assistant at the UNC School of Government [Criminal Justice Innovation Lab](https://cjil.sog.unc.edu/).

 Prior to this, I worked with [Dr. Frank Baumgartner](https://fbaum.unc.edu/) and some of his graduate students.
 I am currently working with [Marty Davidson (Dept. of Political Science, Michigan)](https://www.martydavidson.com/), learning about spatial approaches to documenting disparate criminal justice contact in North Carolina.